The Allies prepare for the assault on the Gallipoli Peninsula by British, French, Australian and New Zealand troops at the end of April 1915

-Turkish dispositions on the Gallipoli Peninsular:
+Turkish dispositions on the Gallipoli Peninsula:

-On 24th March 1915 the Ottoman War Minister, Enver Pasha, directed that the Turkish force on the Gallipoli Peninsular be formed into a single Army with the German officer, General Liman von Sanders, as its commander.
+On 24th March 1915 the Ottoman War Minister, Enver Pasha, directed that the Turkish force on the Gallipoli Peninsula be formed into a single Army with the German officer, General Liman von Sanders, as its commander.

-The Turkish 9th Division, holding the key southern half of the Gallipoli Peninsular, was distributed with the 27th Regiment and two mountain batteries in the northern zone, which included Anzac Cove, and the 26th Regiment with one mountain battery in the southern zone, which included Cape Helles.
+The Turkish 9th Division, holding the key southern half of the Gallipoli Peninsula, was distributed with the 27th Regiment and two mountain batteries in the northern zone, which included Anzac Cove, and the 26th Regiment with one mountain battery in the southern zone, which included Cape Helles.
 The 25th Regiment, on the Kilid Bahr plateau, formed the divisional reserve.

 The 9th Division regiments were further disposed so that the troops immediately defending the main landing points on the coast amounted to around one company per beach with one or two machine guns, although substantial reinforcements were in the hills close by.